Cost of Living Comparison Calculator: City vs City 2026

 | Memphis, TN | $62,250 | -$12,750 (-17%) |

 Important: This table does not account for state income tax differences.
 Moving from California (13.3% top rate) to Texas (0%) effectively gives you a 5–10% raise before cost of living is considered.
-A $120,000 salary in Houston (no state income tax) provides more take-home pay than $120,000 in Los Angeles (9.3% state income tax) — and the cost of living is 40% lower.
+A $120,000 salary in Houston (no state income tax) provides more take-home pay than $120,000 in Los Angeles (9.3% state income tax) — and the cost of living is roughly 40% lower.

 Housing Costs: The Biggest Variable